Boeing CEO Muilenburg steps down to 'restore confidence' | DW | 23.12.2019

 So far Boeing has said it won't fire employees who make the 737, but that smaller companies in the supply chain may be forced to lay off workers.

-The Seattle-based company and its European rival Airbus dominate the commercial plane building industry, accounting for 90% of the world's passenger planes in the last five years.
+The Seattle-based company and Airbus dominate the commercial plane building industry, accounting for 90% of the world's passenger planes in the last five years.

 mvb/msh (AFP, dpa, Reuters)